Francis Pryor: Biography

-In 1991, he published his first book about Flag Fen, entitled Flag Fen: Prehistoric Fenland Centre, for a series co-produced by English Heritage and B.T.
+In 1991 he published his first book about Flag Fen, entitled Flag Fen: Prehistoric Fenland Centre, for a series co-produced by English Heritage and B.T.
 Batsford.
 The final monograph on the site – entitled The Flag Fen Basin: Archaeology and environment of a Fenland Landscape – was published in 2001 as an English Heritage Archaeological Report.
-Pryor followed this with a third book on the site, published by Tempus in 2005; entitled Flag Fen: Life and Death of a Prehistoric Landscape, it represented what he considered to be a "major revision" of his 1991 work, for instance rejecting the earlier "lake village" concept.
+Pryor followed this with a third book on the site, published by Tempus in 2005.
+Entitled Flag Fen: Life and Death of a Prehistoric Landscape, it represented what he considered to be a "major revision" of his 1991 work, for instance rejecting the earlier ‘lake village’ concept.

 Pryor was awarded an MBE "for services to tourism" in the 1999 Queen's Birthday Honours.

+In the early 2000s he made two short series for Channel 4, Britain BC (2003) and Britain AD (2004), where he argued that historic British cultural change had been through cultural adoption by a genetically unchanged population rather than large-scale migration.

-Since his retirement from archaeology, Pryor has devoted his time to sheep farming, being the owner of 40 acres of fenland pasture in Lincolnshire.
-In an interview with the Financial Times, he asserted that through this vocation, he felt a connection with the people of Bronze Age Britain, who also lived off this form of subsistence, before also expressing his opinion that human overpopulation represented a significant threat to the human species, urging people to have fewer children and eat less meat.
+Since his retirement from archaeology Pryor has devoted his time to sheep farming, being the owner of 40 acres of fenland pasture in Lincolnshire.
+In an interview with the Financial Times he asserted that through this vocation he felt a connection with the people of Bronze Age Britain, who also lived off this form of subsistence, before also expressing his opinion that human overpopulation represented a significant threat to the human species, urging people to have fewer children and eat less meat.

-One of Pryor's four times great grandfathers is Samuel Hoare, the Quaker and founding member of the Society for Effecting the Abolition of the Slave Trade.
+One of Pryor's four times great grandfathers was Samuel Hoare, the Quaker and founding member of the Society for Effecting the Abolition of the Slave Trade.